Three wounded in stabbing in The Hague, no indication yet of terrorism motive

 National broadcaster NOS, quoting “varied sources”, said: “At this moment there is no indication of a terrorist motive.”

-Police said they were seeking a man aged 45-50 in connection with the incident, and described him using a Dutch term often applied to people of North African descent.

-The man was wearing a shawl, a black jacket and a grey tracksuit, they said.
+The three people injured in the stabbing were being treated at hospital, she said.

-Reporting by Toby Sterling, Editing by Angus MacSwan
+Reporting by Toby Sterling, Editing by Angus MacSwan and Daniel Wallis